3ddelano/epic-online-services-godot/docs/src/pages/showcase.md

 # Showcase

 Here is a list of games using the Epic Online Services Godot plugin.
 If you are using this plugin and want to list your game in this list.
-Let me know by creating an Issue on the Github Repo ([Click Here](https://github.com/3ddelano/epic-online-services-godot/issues)) with your game URL and which features of the plugin you used.
+Create an Issue on the [Github Repo](https://github.com/3ddelano/epic-online-services-godot/issues) with your game URL and which features of the plugin you used, or leave a message in the [Discord server](https://discord.gg/FZY9TqW).

 - ### [Kamaeru: A Frog Refuge](https://store.epicgames.com/en-US/p/kamaeru-0c301e)